-Clyde to Regents Park (via Duck River)
+Clyde to Prospect Pipeline Corridor (via Duck River)

 This is identified as a Strategic Corridor and is therefore considered a Regional Corridor for the purposes of the Strategy.
-It provides a north-south connection between Regents Park and Clyde, via Duck River, while aiming to facilitate connections between a local centre, open space and public transport in the eastern part of Cumberland.
+It provides a north-south connection between the boundary with Canterbury Bankstown City Council and Clyde, via Duck River, while aiming to facilitate connections between local government areas, open space and public transport in the eastern part of Cumberland.

-Merrylands to Auburn (via Duck River)
+Merrylands to Auburn (via Granville)

 This is identified as a Strategic Corridor and is therefore considered a Regional Corridor for the purposes of the Strategy.
-It provides an eastwest connection between the strategic centre of Merrylands and Auburn, while aiming to facilitate connections between centres, open space and public transport in the central and eastern part of Cumberland.
+It provides an eastwest connection between the strategic centre of Merrylands and Granville and Auburn, while aiming to facilitate connections between centres, open space and public transport in the central and eastern part of Cumberland.